What to Do if Your Cat Has a UTI

 A veterinarian can help you figure out the underlying cause of your cat's urinary issues.
 Proper testing and diagnosis is crucial because some forms of FLUTD are very serious.

 Because you live with your favorite feline, you are the perfect person to notice changes in behavior.
 You know your cat's normal litter box habits better than anyone.
 Possible signs of a UTI include:

 - More frequent visits to the litter box and/or more frequent attempts to urinate during a visit

 - Crying out, whining, or loud meows (if urinating is painful)

-- Changes in using the litter box (anything from peeing off the side to avoiding the litter box entirely)
+- Inappropriate urination (anything from peeing off the side of the litter box to avoiding the litter box entirely)